ionic-team/stencil-site/docs/documentation-generation/docs-readme.md

 ### Internal Components

-A Stencil component may be marked as deprecated using the unofficial JSDoc `@internal` tag.
+A Stencil component may be marked as internal to a library using the unofficial JSDoc `@internal` tag.
 By placing `@internal` in a component's class-level JSDoc it will skip the generation of the README for the component.

 In the code block below, `@internal` is added to the JSDoc for `MyComponent`: